FominP/DataProjects/README.md

 I did this project at the university to upload currency exchange rate data.
 I also wanted to practice retrieving data from the REST API services.
 I decided to post the code for fellow students who do not know how to use Python for such tasks.

 ### requests_api
-Task: learn how to work with data from different APIs.
+Task: to learn how to work with data from different APIs.

-Libraries: `requests', `pandas`
+Libraries: `requests`, `pandas`

+I did this project as my homework.

+### parsing
+Task: to learn how to work with parsing tools.

+Libraries: `requests`, `BeautifulSoup`, `selenium`

 I did this project as my homework.